-- 4.8 Subject to paragraph 4.8, a Member in Public Practice shall not accept an Appointment, other than to act as a Controller, where the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have, or have had, any of the following relationships: - (a) a Close or Immediate Family relationship with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (b) a close personal relationship with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (c) a material business relationship, including the holding of a material Financial Interest, whether directly or indirectly in or jointly in the previous two years with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (d) a material loan_teo or from or material guarantee, in the previous two years, to or from: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (e) employment with the insolvent Entity in the preceding two years, in a position to exert direct and significant influence over the insolvent Entity. - 4.9 A material business relationship includes the provision of goods or services by the insolvent Entity to the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practices. - 4.9 In respect of prior relationships of the nature referred to in paragraphs 4.7(c) and (d), a Member in Public Practice shall evaluate any threats a prior relationship is likely to create to the Member's Independence.
-In performing this assessment, the Member shall determine whether a reasonable person considering all of the facts and circumstances would conclude that there are significant threats to the Member's Independence posed by a prior relationship.
-Factors to consider include the:
+- (c) an Appointment as Controller of an insolvent Entity of which that Member or another Partner of the Member's Firm has been a Controller under a different debenture or where the Appointment has been made by the court; or - (d) advice provided by the Member or the Member's Firm to the insolvent Entity prior to the Appointment which was limited to: - the financial situation of the Entity; - the solvency of the Entity; - the consequences of insolvency for the Entity; or - alternative courses of action available to the Entity. - 4.5 A Member in Public Practice shall not accept an Appointment, other than to act as a Controller, where the Member, the Member's Firm or Partners or the Firm's Managerial Employees have, or have had, any of the following relationships: - (a) a Close or Immediate Family relationship with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (b) a close personal relationship with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (c) a material business relationship, including the holding of a material Financial Interest, whether directly or indirectly in or jointly with: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (d) a material loan to or from or material guarantee to or from: - the insolvent Entity; - a director or officer of the insolvent Entity; or - an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (e) employment with the insolvent Entity, in a position to exert direct and significant influence over the insolvent Entity. - 4.6 A Member in Public Practice shall not accept an Appointment, other than to act as a Controller, where the Member or the Member's Firm has during the prior two years provided a Professional Service to the insolvent Entity, unless the Professional Service is considered immaterial or is referred to in paragraph 4.4.